tinacious/react-native-save-base-sixty-four/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/SaveBase64ImageExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-save-base64-image`.
+To edit the Objective-C files, open `example/ios/SaveBase64ImageExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-save-base-sixty-four`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativesavebase64image` under `Android`.